A low sperm count, also called oligozoospermia, is where a man has fewer than 15 million sperm per millilitre of semen.

 During IVF, an egg is removed from the woman's ovaries and fertilised with sperm in a laboratory.
 The fertilised egg is then returned to the woman's womb to grow and develop.

 Intracytoplasmic sperm injection (ICSI)

-Intracytoplasmic sperm injection (ICSI) involves injecting a single sperm directly into an egg to fertilise it.
-The fertilised egg (embryo) is then transferred to the woman's womb.
-Find out more about ICSI on the Human Fertilisation & Embryo Authority website.
+Intracytoplasmic sperm injection (ICSI) is a type of IVF technique, in which a single sperm is injected directly into an egg to fertilise it.
+The fertilised egg is then transferred to the woman's womb.

-You should be offered ICSI if you have been trying to conceive naturally with your partner for at least two years and you have either:
+ICSI may be offered if you've been trying to conceive naturally with your partner for at least two years and you have either:

 - few or no sperm in your semen